 • E-book distributors

 Before we move to exploring how the EAA works for UK-based businesses, an important fact is that non-compliance with its guidelines can result in legal actions or penalties.
-The specifics vary by country, so analysing which nationalities are able to buy or use your digital product is important when deciding how to prepare for the EAA.
+The specifics vary by jurisdiction, so it’s important to assess which national laws apply based on the countries where your digital product is offered or used.
+Analysing this will help determine how to prepare for the EAA.

-With the intention to embed accessibility into product development in a early stage, Sweden emphasises that focusing on inclusive design is something that need to be started now.
+With the intention to embed accessibility into product development at an early stage, Sweden emphasises that focusing on inclusive design is something that needs to be started now.
+Sweden's Agency for Digital Government (DIGG) is responsible for implementing and overseeing accessibility early in digital service development to ensure compliance with the WCAG 2.1 AA standard.

 If you’re looking for a full overview of the EAA's scope, timelines and obligations, see our EAA Compliance Guide.